What is the NOLA Caribbean Festival?

 When is the Nola Caribbean Festival?

-The Nola Caribbean Festival in 2020 from Friday 19th June until Sunday 28th June 2020.There are several other Caribbean events in the lead up to the festival starting on the 20th June.
+The Nola Caribbean Festival in 2021 will run from Friday 18th June until Sunday 27th June 2021.There are several other Caribbean events in the lead up to the festival.

 What is the history of the Nola Caribbean Festival?